King Crimson: 1981–1984: Discipline, Beat, Three of a Perfect Pair and second hiatus

-In 1981, King Crimson recorded Discipline in London with producer Rhett Davies, who had previously worked with Belew on Talking Heads' Remain in Light and with Fripp on Brian Eno's Another Green World and Before and After Science.
-The album displayed a very different version of the band, with newer influences including post-punk, new wave, funk, minimalism, pointillism, world music and African percussion and a sound described in The New Rolling Stone Album Guide as having a "jaw-dropping technique" of "knottily rhythmic, harmonically demanding workouts".
-The title track "Discipline" was described as a postminimalist rock song.
 Fripp intended to create the sound of a "rock gamelan", with an interlocking rhythmic quality to the paired guitars that he found similar to Indonesian gamelan ensembles.
-Fripp concentrated on playing complex picked arpeggios, while Belew provided an arsenal of guitar sounds that "often mimic animal noises".
-In addition to bass guitar, Levin used the Chapman Stick, a ten-string two-handed tapping, hybrid guitar and bass instrument which he played in an "utterly original style".
-Bruford experimented with cymbal-less acoustic kits and a Simmons SDS-V electronic drum kit.
+In 1981, King Crimson recorded Discipline in London with producer Rhett Davies, who had previously worked with Belew on Talking Heads' Remain in Light and with Fripp on Eno's Another Green World and Before and After Science.
+The album displayed a very different version of the band, with newer influences including post-punk, new wave, funk, minimalism, pointillism, world music and African percussion, and a sound described in The New Rolling Stone Album Guide as having a "jaw-dropping technique" of "knottily rhythmic, harmonically demanding workouts".
+The title track was described as a postminimalist rock song.
+Fripp concentrated on playing complex picked arpeggios, while Belew provided an arsenal of guitar sounds that "often mimic animal noises"; both also experimented with guitar synthesisers.
+In addition to bass guitar, Levin used the Chapman Stick, a ten-string hybrid guitar and bass instrument played by two-handed tapping, in an "utterly original style".
+Bruford experimented with Simmons SDSV electronic drums and largely eschewed cymbals.
 The band's songs were shorter in comparison to previous King Crimson albums, shaped by Belew's pop sensibilities and quirky approach to writing lyrics.
-Though the band's previous taste for improvisation was now tightly reined in, one instrumental ("The Sheltering Sky") emerged from group rehearsals; the noisy, half-spoken/half-shouted "Indiscipline" was a partially written, part-improvised piece created in order to give Bruford a chance to escape from the strict rhythmic demands of the rest of the album.
+Though the band's previous taste for improvisation was now tightly reined in, one instrumental ("The Sheltering Sky") emerged from group rehearsals, while the noisy, half-spoken/half-shouted "Indiscipline" was a part-written, part-improvised piece created in order to give Bruford a chance to escape from the strict rhythmic demands of the rest of the album.
 Released in September 1981, Discipline reached No. 41 in the UK and No. 45 in the US.

-In June 1982, King Crimson followed Discipline with Beat, the first King Crimson album recorded with the same band lineup as the album preceding it.
-Beat is the only album where Fripp had no involvement in the original mixing; Davies and Belew undertook production duties.
-The album had a linked theme of the Beat Generation and its writings, reflected in song titles such as "Neal and Jack and Me" (inspired by Neal Cassady and Jack Kerouac), "Heartbeat" (inspired by Carolyn Cassady's "Heart Beat: My Life with Jack and Neal"), "The Howler" (inspired by Allen Ginsberg's "Howl") and "Waiting Man" (inspired by William Burroughs).
+In June 1982, King Crimson followed Discipline with Beat, the first King Crimson album recorded with the same line-up as the album preceding it.
+Beat was also the group's only album where Fripp had no involvement in the original mixing, with Davies and Belew undertaking production duties.
+The album was themed around the lives and works of Beat Generation writers, reflected in song titles such as "Neal and Jack and Me" (inspired by Neal Cassady and Jack Kerouac), "Heartbeat" (inspired by Carolyn Cassady's memoir Heart Beat: My Life with Jack and Neal), "The Howler" (inspired by Allen Ginsberg's "Howl") and "Waiting Man" (inspired by William S. Burroughs).
 The album contained themes of life on the road, existential angst and romanticism.
-While Beat was more accessible, it had the improvised "Requiem", which featured Frippertronics, a guitar technique invented by Brian Eno and Robert Fripp using a tape loop system.
+While Beat was more pop-influenced than Discipline, it also featured the improvised "Requiem", which featured Frippertronics, a guitar technique invented by Eno and Fripp using a tape loop system.